iquidus/explorer/README.md

 *note: mongod must be running to start the explorer*

-### Syncing database with the blockchain
+### Syncing databases with the blockchain

+**block explorer db**
-    node blocknotify.js
+    node scripts/blocknotify.js

-*It is recommend to have this script launched via a cronjob at block-time intervals.
+*It is recommended to have this script launched via a cronjob at block-time intervals.
 Or using the wallets blocknotify flag.*

+**markets db**
+    node scripts/markets.js

+*It is recommended to have this script launched via a cronjob at 1+ min intervals.*

 ### Wallet

 Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
-The wallet must running with atleast the following flags
+The wallet must be running with atleast the following flags

     -daemon -txindex

 ### Donate

     BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
-    DRK: XukjQSNUneDpeqLDtgpBtQnVwTAusSuacw

 ### Development

-Current version: 1.1.0
+Current version: 1.2.0
-Next planned: 1.2.0
+Next planned: 1.2.1

-*  MintPal module (market page using mintpaljs)
+*  UI updates (explorer)
+*  Performance optimizations

+1.3.0

+*  Search by address

 ### License